Back to The Church in Exile

 • His desire to bless those who received Him in fidelity.

-The blessing before the Ascension is given not in the Temple,
+The blessing before the Ascension is given not in the Temple and not before the Sanhedrin, but among friends.

 So too the Resurrection of begins quietly among the faithful few.
 Jeremias had already taught the same lesson: occupied sanctuaries and official reassurance are not where God's favor is measured when judgment has entered the sanctuary.